sheriff1/vtvisyelp/README.md

 	S---> How many restaurants are near Virginia Tech (can be verified by "stufte" website)         [X] -see above

-	D---> How many categories of restaurants are there near Virginia Tech                           [X] this was done in Extract_Categories.java, the problem now is to identify which categories we need to consider for our visualization. see list_categories_VT_Food_only.txt to see the list.
+	S---> How many categories of restaurants are there near Virginia Tech                           [X] this was done in Extract_Categories.java, the problem now is to identify which categories we need to consider for our visualization. see list_categories_VT_Food_only.txt to see the list.